ctsit/hcv-target-sites/README.md

 The files described here help define how to construct a query of the clinical data and how to format the output.

 The query has three dimensions: what, who, and when.
-The query must say _what_ values of are of interest.
+The query must say _what_ values are of interest.
 These are identified by LOINC or SNOMED codes.
 The codes of interest are described in "HCV Target Data Dictionary.xlsx".

 The query must say _whose_ data is of interest using a clinical identifier.
 Likewise the query needs a research identifier to use in the output data.
 This unique research identifier allows this clinical data to be aligned with data in the REDCap system and allows the query to omit clinical identifiers.
 This data is generated at the HCV Target site to prevent exposure of the clinical identifiers outside the site.
 The file subjectMap.csv provides an example of the fields needed.